mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

 ## SD card

 You can partition the SD card in system or prepare on host as you wish.
-The

 ![Wiring diagram](doc/wiring.jpg)